-The Group is an instrumentality of the State of New Jersey and therefore a governmental entity, has determined itself to be a tax-exempt organization and not subject to either federal or state income taxes.
+The Group is a tax-exempt organization and not subject to either federal or state income taxes.

 Assessments

 The gross claim fund assessment is determined by the actuary and when combined with expense and premium projections, constitutes the Group's budget.
 Assessments for participating School Districts are determined by underwriting criteria established by the Executive Committee.
 Assessments are recognized over the course of the year for which coverage is being provided.